PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 "Well what in the realms is the problem?
 How is there possibly a case?
 Are we here to transfer the contract?
 Are we just here to execute the punishment to recompense the contract?"
 The goblin swept his hand across the court.
 "Speak!
 The floor is open."

 Yarlin stepped forward, "The contract is voided, adjuntar," his infernal baritone raising.
-"Clara found the powers insufficient to protect her friend, Tiv, so she was not awarded enough power by the faerie queen."
+"My darl-- my ward, Clara, found the powers insufficient to protect her friend, Tiv, so she was not awarded enough power by the faerie queen.
+As written, the contract was to award 'the power to save your friends'.
+But evidently, adjuntar, one of those said friends is now dead and with the Raven queen.
+We request the immediate nullification of the contract of Queen Titania."

 "What?!"
 The small goblin's spectacles almost fell from his nose as he jumped.
 "Erm... my queen... do you have a response?"